ZyqGitHub1/sequelize-ts-helper/README.md

-# sequelize-ts-helper README
+# sequelize-ts-helper

-This is the README for your extension "sequelize-ts-helper".
+This is the README for extension "sequelize-ts-helper".

 ## Features